hackclub/OnBoard/projects/CheetahSpeedometer/README.md

 The OLED display connects to the microcontroller in which I will show speed in Kmph.

 <!-- How much is it going to cost? -->
 The total cost is $101.5.
-I picked a quantity of 2 economic PCBAs that cost $91.07 along with the remaining prototypes costing 2$ and with the cheapest shipping costing $8.
+I picked a quantity of 2 economic PCBAs that cost $91.07.
+The remaining prototypes cost 2$ with the cheapest shipping costing $8.
 Unfortunately, the price exceeds the grant amount of $100 so I can pay for the shipping or extra costs.

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->